snu-mllab/PuzzleMix/cutmix/README.md

 ## ImageNet for 300 epochs

 In this repository, we test Puzzle Mix on the experimental setting of [CutMix](https://github.com/clovaai/CutMix-PyTorch).
 Specifically, we train ResNet-50 for 300 epochs with Puzzle Mix and the result is as follows.
+The code is tested on PyTorch 1.7.

  Method | Top-1 Error | Model file
  -- | -- | --